pantelis/data-mining/_sources/aiml-common/lectures/pgm/bayesian-inference/_index.md

 ### Bayesian approach vs Maximum Likelihood

-In the [MLE]({{<ref "../../optimization/maximum-likelihood">}}) section we have seen a simple supervised learning problem that is specified via a joint distribution $\hat{p}_{data}(\mathbf x, y)$ and are asked to fit the model parameterized by the weights $\mathbf w$ using maximum likelihood.
+In the Maximum Likelihood Estimation section we have seen a simple supervised learning problem that is specified via a joint distribution $\hat{p}_{data}(\mathbf x, y)$ and are asked to fit the model parameterized by the weights $\mathbf w$ using maximum likelihood.
 Its important to view pictorially perhaps the most important effect of Bayesian thinking in the regression setting:

 * The $\mathbf{w}$ in MLE is a point estimate $\mathbf{w}_{MLE}$ and we are plugging this estimate in the predictive distribution to make predictions $\hat y$ for data we havent seen before.